OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### HTTP Headers

 The most basic form of identifying a web framework is to look at the `X-Powered-By` field in the HTTP response header.
-Many tools can be used to fingerprint a target, the simplest one is netcat..
+Many tools can be used to fingerprint a target, the simplest one is netcat.

 Consider the following HTTP Request-Response: